Bachelor-and Diploma Studies

 - Only for countries with an additional state university entrance examinations: positive results of the university entrance examination.
 This includes, for example:

-- China: APS Certificate
+- China: National College Entrance Examination (NCEE) (=Gaokao); plus APS Certificate

 - Cyprus: Panzypresian examination;